hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 8.3.
 Enable BGP with upstream routers (Bird) and advertise the Egress Gateway IP Pool \
 8.4.
 Test and Verify the communication

 ## 8.1.
-Enable egress gateway support on a per-namespace basis.
+Enable egress gateway support on a per-namespace basis

 Patch felix configuration to support per namespace egress gateway support